Occupational Therapy in Edmonton & St. Albert

 Helping children and teenagers develop the skills they need to thrive at home, school, and in daily life.

-"Occupation" in occupational therapy doesn't mean "job"—it means all the meaningful activities that fill your day.
+"Occupation" in occupational therapy doesn't mean only "job"—it means all the meaningful activities that fill your day.

 For children and teens, that includes playing, learning, getting dressed, writing, managing emotions, making friends, and building independence.